Ansible and AWS: cloud IT automation management

-Username and password is same as was prompted when we created the container, which is root/root (Please check the snapshot attached with lxc-create).
+Username and password is the same as was prompted when we created the container, which is root/root (Please check the snapshot attached with lxc-create).

 The host OS can manipulate the containers live because this is simply a process to the host OS.

-With this, we have fairly good understanding of what lxc is, and why containers are fast compared to traditional virtualization.
+With this, we have a fairly good understanding of what lxc is, and why containers are fast compared to traditional virtualization.

 Finally, we’ll stop the container with: